 Companies have also been enjoying the advantages of the freelance economy.
 They're able to hire independent workers to meet seasonal demands, cut down on overhead costs of hiring employees, and remain competitive.

 Hopefully, as the independent work economy continues to grow and advance, the workplace of tomorrow will have a bright future ahead.
 It'll be a future abundant in flexibility, choice, and opportunity.
-In this bright future, everyone wins.
+In this bright future of gig economy, everyone wins.